hbiom/kpi_boxes/README.md

 ### scss to compiled css

-Following your setup enviromnent, you can compitle scss to css with :
+Following your setup enviromnent, you can compile scss to css with :

 `sass --watch style.scss:style.css`